UMass Boston

 Frequently Asked Questions

-Why is East Residence Hall closed?
+Why did East Residence Hall close?

-East Residence Hall remains closed due to a burst pipe and the need for ongoing remediation work, including repairing the pipe, restoring fire suppression systems, removing excess water, and fully assessing the impact to the building.
+East Residence Hall closed due to a burst pipe and the need for ongoing remediation work, including repairing the pipe, restoring fire suppression systems, removing excess water, and fully assessing the impact to the building.

 When can I return to my room to get personal belongings?